-- The conditions that a company must meet in order to qualify as an EIS/SEIS/VCT company. - The EIS as it applies to knowledge intensive companies. - The conditions that need to be satisfied for pension schemes to be registered by HM Revenue and Customs. - The transfer of pension benefits on death - 2.
-Chargeable gains and capital gains tax liabilities in situations involving further overseas aspects and in relation to closely related persons and trusts together with the application of additional exemptions and reliefs
+- The conditions that a company must meet in order to qualify as an EIS/SEIS/VCT company. - The EIS as it applies to knowledge intensive companies. - The transfer of pension benefits on death.

-The contents of the Taxation -United Kingdom (TX-UK) study guide for chargeable gains for individuals under headings:^[2]
+2. Chargeable gains and capital gains tax liabilities in situations involving further overseas aspects and in relation to closely related persons and trusts together with the application of additional exemptions and reliefs.

-C1 The scope of the taxation of capital gains
+The contents of the Taxation - United Kingdom (TX-UK) study guide for chargeable gains for individuals under headings:^[2]

-- C2 The basic principles of computing gains and losses - C3 Gains and losses on the disposal of movable and immovable property - C4 Gains and losses on the disposal of shares and securities - C5 The computation of capital gains tax - C6 The use of exemptions and reliefs in deferring and minimising tax liabilities arising on the disposal of capital assets
+- C1 The scope of the taxation of capital gains - C2 The basic principles of computing gains and losses - C3 Gains and losses on the disposal of movable and immovable property - C4 Gains and losses on the disposal of shares and securities - C5 The computation of capital gains tax - C6 The use of exemptions and reliefs in deferring and minimising tax liabilities arising on the disposal of capital assets